Church Growth & Vision

 What Makes a Great Campus Pastor?

 Ask any multisite church leader today what the most important component is in multisiting and the overwhelming answer is the campus pastor.
-When I went to Willow Creek in the year 2000 to pioneer the multisite strategy, [...]
+When I went to Willow Creek in the year 2000 to pioneer the [...]

 Twelve Questions to Ask a Potential Church Secret Shopper